 - Activities performed above 6,000 feet (if you do not already live at a high altitude)

 5. Be aware of food safety.

-- Clean: Wash your hands, cooking equipment, countertop and cutting boards both before and after handling.
+- Clean: Wash your hands, cooking equipment, countertop, and cutting boards both before and after handling.

 - Separate: Keep raw meats separate from ready-to-eat foods.
-Thoroughly wash cutting boards and plates after they have raw foods on them and before placing any other foods on the same surface.
+Thoroughly wash cutting boards and plates after they have raw foods on them before placing any other foods on the same surface.